Visualising Quantum Entanglement Using Interactive Electronic Quantum Dice: Basic Operation of Quantum Dice

 A Quantum Die is made from a 3D printed frame equipped with displays on the faces of the die.
 The die represents a six-state quantum object.
 Before rolling, each face displays all possible outcomes simultaneously, resembling a superposition state.
 After the die is rolled, the top face displays a value between 1 and 6 with equal probability.
 Rolling the die and reading the top face represents a measurement, comparable to a normal die.
 The die can land in one of the three colours: red, yellow, and blue, each representing a different measurement basis.

-When two dice are brought close together, the displays change colour and represent an entangled state.
-If both dice are rolled with the same colour on top, the sum of both outcomes will always be 7, although the individual outcomes will remain unpredictable (see Fig. \ref{working principle dice entangled}).
+When two Dice are brought close together, the displays change colour and represent an entangled state.
+If both Dice are rolled with the same colour on top, the sum of both outcomes will always be 7, although the individual outcomes will remain unpredictable (see Fig. \ref{working principle dice entangled}).
 In other words, the measurement statistics of one die depend on the measurement basis and measurement outcome of the other die.
-In a classical system, the outcomes of both dice would be completely independent and the choice of colour would have no impact on the outcomes.
+In a classical system, the outcomes of both Dice would be completely independent and the choice of colour would have no impact on the outcomes.
 See Section \ref{working_mech} for a more detailed description.
+In addition, an instructional video of the Dice is available on our website through the supplementary materials.